Herseybb/markdown-cv-01/index.md

 ## 📂Projects
 - **AI Assistant for Problem Solving**

   > Designed and developed an LLM-powered assistant to support engineers in problem-solving by extracting and summarizing relevant historical cases from quality  reports.
-Integrated a knowledge graph and GraphRAG-based retrieval to provide accurate, context-aware suggestions for new quality issues.
+Integrated a knowledge graph and LLM based workflow to provide accurate, context-aware suggestions for new quality issues.
 >
-> _Tech: LangChain, Ollama, Streamlit, Nebulagraph/Neo4j, GraphRAG_
+> _Tech: LangChain, Ollama, Streamlit, Nebulagraph/Neo4j, GraphChat_